usgs/groundmotion-processing/docs/formats.md

 # Reading Data

-Strong motion data can come in many formats, few of which are familiar to seismologists (SAC, MiniSEED, etc.) Many of the older formats were written using FORTRAN, and so are fixed-width, 80 character wide text formats.
+Triggered Strong motion data can come in many formats, few of which are familiar to seismologists.
+Many of the older formats were written using FORTRAN, and so are fixed-width, 80 character wide text formats.

 gmprocess provides readers for many of these formats.
 Each reader is a package under the `gmprocess/io` directory in the repository, where that package